Independence Skills for School

 Getting dressed

-- Try to practice getting dressed when everyone is calm and there is no rush, as this can add to the stress
+• Find a suitable time: practice getting dressed when everyone is calm and there is no rush, as this can add to the stress

-- Encourage your child to put on an item of clothing and talk them through the process – for example, lay the skirt on the floor and tell them to sit on their bottom and put their feet through the hole
+• Encourage your child to put on an item of clothing and talk them through the process: for example, lay the skirt on the floor and tell them to sit on their bottom and put their feet through the hole

-- Pyjamas are a good item of clothing to practice with when your child is not too tired because they usually have elasticated waists, are stretchy and don’t have ‘fiddly’ bits
+• Try pyjamas: a good item of clothing to practice with when your child is not too tired because they usually have elasticated waists, are stretchy and don’t have ‘fiddly’ bits

 Meal times